Sidorakh/gm-sds/README.md

 ----
 Notes:
  - When nesting lists and maps, try not to mix these structures with the built in counterpartes, this can lead to memory leaks if you don't manage the built in structures properly.
- - `json_parse` throws n error on failure, you can catch it with a `try..catch` block
+ - `json_parse` throws an error on failure, you can catch it in a `try..catch` block (also new in 2.3).
+On failure, it should clean up any structures it has created.
- - This function is likely not perfect, so, be aware of this when using it.
+ - The JSON parse function is likely imperfect, so, be aware of this when using it.
 There may be some edge cases that weren't covered properly